Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

     bench start

-Now ERPNext is installed in your server and you are ready to configure it.
-But beofre configuring there are few more steps in case you want to use this for production.
+Now ERPNext is installed on your server and you are ready to configure it.
+But before configuring there are few more steps in case you want to use this for production.

 <!--
 ### STEP 19 ERPNext Setup for Production